zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 * ESRGAN.pth (KAIR)
 * DF2K.pth

-## Tested Models
+## Converted Models from Old ESRGAN to New ESRGAN

+<p align="justify">the focus of these repositories is on ISRGAN and
+everything around it.
+Later on I will check how I can consider RealESRGAn in a proper way.</p>

-<p align="justify">Subsequently listed ESRGAN models next others
+<p align="justify">Subsequently listed old ESRGAN models next others
-I have tested and successful converted:</p>
+I have tested and successful converted to new ESRGAN models:</p>

 + 4xLSDIRplus.pth
 + 4x_foolhardy_Remacri.pth